jberkenbilt/qfs/README.md

 pushes, we can be useful in rare situation when working on more than one system at a time or if you forgot to do a push from another system.
 Under steady state, all but one site would have this file.
 The one that doesn't have it is the active site.
 It's possible to push from the active site and then switch to any other site without having to know in advance which one it is going to be.
-If you do know which site you're going to, you can use the `-save-site` option to send the files locally and save network traffic.

 Consider the following specific scenarios: